 National Park Authority lead for steering group that includes Community Councils and Trusts for Strathard, Gartmore, Port of Menteith and Trossachs, Forest & Land Scotland, Stirling Council, Steamship Sir Walter Scott Trust, Woodland Trust, Kinlochard Village Hall Committee.

-Various others including Loch Ard Local History Group in relation to any heritage trails.
+Various others will be involved including Loch Ard Local History Group in relation to any heritage trails.

 - Trossachs Visitor Management Project was successful in gaining funding for a range of works including car parking spaces at Stronachlachar, Trossachs Pier and Ben A'an.
 Stronachlachar site, within Strathard, gained planning permission in March 2021. - Strathard and Trossachs area stakeholder meeting held in January 2021 to discuss 2021 season. - Meetings in May 2021 with Kinlochard working group to examine possibility of a temporary car park.
-Community survey undertaken looking at options for temporary toilets, car park and traffic measures. - New 30mph and 20mph speed limits put into force in Kinlochard prior to the start of the season in 2021. - Steering group met on 15th July 2021 and agreed on topics that the group will cover include (but not exclusive to): - o Motorhome Service Points and parking - Signage, seating and shelter - Car parking and traffic management measures - Fixed Variable Messaging Signage - Toilet and changing provision - Litter bins and recycling hubs - Tent based camping provision - Sustainable Transport enabling infrastructure - Path links for safety, congestion and erosion - Cycle path development for safety and congestion o Visitor Centres and food, drink and recreational equipment hire concessions
+Community survey undertaken looking at options for temporary toilets, car park and traffic measures. - New 30mph and 20mph speed limits put into force in Kinlochard prior to the start of the season in 2021. - Steering group has met a number of times in 2021/22 and topics that the group cover include (but not exclusive to): - Motorhome Service Points and parking - o Signage, seating and shelter - o Car parking and traffic management measures - o Fixed Variable Messaging Signage - o Toilet and changing provision - o Litter bins and recycling hubs - Tent based camping provision - o Sustainable Transport enabling infrastructure - Path links for safety, congestion and erosion - o Cycle path development for safety and congestion - Visitor Centres and food, drink and recreational equipment hire concessions